kpeeters/cadabra2/README.rst

 things into there.
 In addition you need

     cp /mingw64/bin/gspawn-win* ~/bin

-This still fails with 'SpawnError: failed to read from child pipe'.
+    export PYTHONPATH=/mingw64/lib/python2.7:/home/kasper/bin

+This fails to start the server with 'The application has requested the Runtime to terminate it in an unusual way'.

 Tutorials and other help